joemaddalone/egghead-react-fundamentals-es6/lessons/00-setup/readme.md

-#Open your project file in current directory in terminal
+#Open your project folder's current directory in terminal
 Then when type
 ```bash
 npm init